jasmineelkins/forget-me-not/README.md

 ## Usage

-Forget Me Not is designed to be used with a Chrome extension, which can access the URL of the current tab.
-The extension can be found here: and installed following the instructions in the README.
+Forget Me Not is designed to be used with a Chrome extension which can access the URL of the current tab. <a href="https://github.com/jasmineelkins/forget-me-not-extension" target="_blank">Click this link to access the extension repository</a> and follow the installation instructions in the README.
 You will need to use Chrome Dev and add the extension in Developer mode.

-Alternatively, there is a form at the top of the Reading List page where you can enter the URL of the page you want to save.
+Alternatively, there is a form embedded at the top of the Reading List page where you can enter the URL of the page you want to save.
 This will achieve the same results without having to install the Chrome extension!

 ## Project Status